Full disclosure: I’m 28 at the time of writing this, and I’ve already backpacked around the world twice and done two tours of the USA.

 Benefits of travelling 101: there’s a big wide world out there, which we often forget when we’re being consumed with the mundanity of our everyday lives.
 Travel is the perfect remedy for this.

 Simply put: there’s something about visiting other countries that expands your horizons and builds more of an awareness of what’s around you.
-It also makes you feel super insignificant, which can be a good thing if you’ve lost sight of who you are or why we’re really here.
+It also makes you feel super insignificant, which can be a good thing if you’ve lost sight of why we’re really here.

 Travel is also wonderful for helping us put things into perspective.
 What was once very important to you can seem totally irrelevant once you’ve had the most life-changing gap yah in Southeast Asia, for instance.